turpinator/Pandoras_Box/Mods/turpinator/camera_corner/readme.md

 Works with the pictured "wansview 1080P Webcam" and similar PCBs.
 Same camera used in Ryan G's Annex K3 Camera mount (https://github.com/Annex-Engineering/Annex-Engineering_User_Mods/tree/main/Printers/K3/Ryan_G-K3_Outside_Camera)

 ![Uninstalled](plankton.jpg?raw=true)
+PCB installs to board using the ?M2 self tapping screws that came out of the camera case and PCB, or your own supplied M2 self tappers.
+No longer than 10mm.

 ![Webcam View](camerashot.png?raw=true)